Image

 Unintentional Possession Defense

-The basis of this defense, also commonly referred to as “unintended possession,” is that you didn’t mean to have child porn in your possession, or that the material didn’t belong to you.
-It may be applicable if child pornography was found on a shared computer or hard drive or on a device accessible to individuals other than yourself without your knowledge.
+The basis of this defense, also commonly referred to as “unintended possession,” is that you didn’t mean to have child porn in your possession, or that the material did not belong to you.
+It could be applicable if child pornography was found on a shared computer or hard drive or on a device accessible to individuals other than yourself without your knowledge.
 An unintentional download through an unsecured network or the malicious actions of a vengeful ex-spouse or someone else in DeKalb County, MO could also be considered.

 An Accidental Possession Defense